danielkellyio/nuxt-scheduled-tasks-example/README.md

 2. **Use HTTPS** for all requests (Netlify provides this automatically)
 3. **Don't log sensitive information** like secret keys
 4. **Use strong, random secret keys** and rotate them regularly

+## Limitations

+- The task is limited to the timeout of the Netlify function (10 seconds by default - but you can [request an increase in the Netlify support forum](https://answers.netlify.com/t/function-timeout-increase/53881))

 ## Monitoring and Debugging